ahillss/ParsingMachine/README.md

 ```

 ####Debugging
-There are to ways to debug a machine which can be also be used together.
+There are two ways to debug a machine which can be also be used together.

 *Debug Steps* which can be enable by defining the macro **PARMAC_DEBUG_STEPS**, this prints out the stack position and all the steps taken.
 This was mainly used in debugging problems with the library itself, though it can be useful to get an idea of why your FSM may not be behaving as expected.